mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 **Representing the timestep using a time-embedding**

 As we discussed, the noise model conditions on the timestep, $t$.
-Thus, we need a way for the neural network to represent the timestep.
-[Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf) borrowed an idea from the transformer model original conceived by [Vaswani _et al._ (2023)](https://arxiv.org/pdf/1706.03762.pdf).
+Thus, we need a way for the neural network to take as input, and utilize, the timestep.
+To do this, [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf) borrowed an idea from the [transformer model](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)) original conceived by [Vaswani _et al._ (2023)](https://arxiv.org/pdf/1706.03762.pdf).
 Specifically, each timestep is mapped to a specific, sinusoidal _embedding_ vector and this vector is added, element-wise to certain layers of the neural network.
 The code for generating these embeddings is presented in the Appendix to this post.
 A heatmap depicting these embeddings is shown below:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_time_embedding_example.png" alt="drawing" width="600"/></center>